 The Beatles were aware of their influence and used their music to spread hippie messages like love and freedom, which is why they’re credited with helping push the movement forward.
 Some examples of this are in “All You Need is Love,” “Lucy in the Sky with Diamonds,” and “While My Guitar Gently Weeps.”

 John Lennon in particular participated in a lot of social activism with his partner Yoko Ono, a visual artist from Japan.
 Together, they posed in naked photos meant to spread the “free sex” hippie principal and fought with the anti-war movement to end US involvement in the Vietnam War.
 His song ‘Imagine’ is an anthem to the hippie movement, and is still used at social protests today.

 Not only that, but The Beatles actually started to outwardly appear more hippie as time went on.
-By the late 1970s, the hair and fashion of The Beatles had changed so much they nearly resembled The Bee-Gees in appearance- shortly before they fully broke-up as a cohesive group in 1970.
+By the late 60’s the hair and fashion of The Beatles had changed so much they looked very different to their clean cut boy-next-door look in their early 20’s.

-Even today, Paul and Ringo are still big advocates of love and peace, Paul in particular promoting veganism with Ringo being well known for his “love and peace” V sign with his fingers in the peace sign.
+Even today, Paul and Ringo are still big advocates of love and peace, Paul in particular promotes veganism, with Ringo being well known for his “love and peace” V sign.

 Did the Beatles use psychedelics?